Solsen165/SolitaireBot/README.md

 If it gets stuck, it will try to put cards in the piles out of order to try to reveal new cards.

 ### Note:
-The bot doesn't win each time, because the bot doesn't have any deep strategy and not all solitare games are winnable to begin with.
+The bot doesn't win each time, because it doesn't have any deep strategy and not all solitare games are winnable to begin with.